 We are well equipped with science resources and these support the hands-on exploration of science concepts in the Primary Groups 1-7.
-These are used to complement the implementation of Inquiry based learning investigations.
-We train our Primary Teachers in high level understanding of Core Science Concepts in order to ensure accurate development of scientific modelling throughout Inquiry Based Learning activities.

-From September 2020 we will be following the PYP Scope and Sequence for Science which consists of the following strands and concepts:
+These are used to complement the implementation of transdisciplinary and inquiry-based learning investigations.
+The PYP Scope and Sequence for Science consists of the following strands and concepts: